ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Review the following Veeam design decisions:
 * For optimal performance and availability, placing the Veeam components on separate virtual and physical servers is considered best practice.
 However, this practice increases complexity in smaller environments.
 Therefore, the all-in-one deployment scenario for use case 1 is selected.
 * As the total number of protected VMs is low, the embedded database option for the database for use case 1 is selected.
-* The bare metal servers with direct attached storage option is used as it provides a backup infrastructure that is separated from the virtualized infrastructure compute and storage.
+* The bare metal servers with direct attached storage option are used as it provides a backup infrastructure that is separated from the virtualized infrastructure compute and storage.
 * In a two-site environment, it is best practice to install the Veeam Backup server component in the DR site.
 In a disaster situation, Veeam Backup server is available to start the recovery.
 * Deploy Enterprise Manager to use password loss protection.
 Enterprise Manager administrators can unlock backup files by using a challenge-response mechanism.
 * It is recommended that the proxy is as close as possible to the source data with a high-bandwidth connection.
 The traffic from the source to the proxy is not yet optimized, meaning that 100% of the backup data is transferred over this link.
 A good connection is required between proxy and repository as optimized data (normally ~50% of the source data size) is transferred across this link.
 Therefore, place proxies in both the protected and recovery regions.